 KRAS alleles are non-uniformly distributed across cancers.

-This study utilized publicly available sequencing data of COAD, LUAD, MM, and PAAD tumors.
+This study utilized publicly available sequencing data from COAD, LUAD, MM, and PAAD.
 There were whole exome or genome data available for 1,536 COAD (1,280 after removing hypermutated samples), 891 LUAD, 1,201 MM, and 1,395 PAAD samples.
 In addition, there were targeted-sequencing data available for 3,329 COAD (2,865 after removing hypermutated samples), 4,160 LUAD, 61 MM, and 919 PAAD sample.
 More information on the sequencing data is available in the Methods and Supplemental Data.

 In the data collected for this study, KRAS was most frequently mutated at four “hotspots.”
-Of these hotspots, codon 12 mutations accounted for 78.9 % of all mutations followed by codons 13 (10.5 %), 61 (7.5 %) and 146 (3.1 %), when adjusted for the incidence of the cancer (Fig. 1a, Supplementary Fig. 7).
+Of these hotspots, codon 12 mutations accounted for 78.9 % of all mutations followed by codon 13 (10.5 %), 61 (7.5 %) and 146 (3.1 %), when adjusted for the incidence of the cancer (Fig. 1a, Supplementary Fig. 7).
 Further, there was substantial variability of the alleles found at these hotspots across the KRAS-driven cancers (Fig. 1b, Supplemental Fig. 7).
 Notably, the most variation in KRAS alleles was found in MM, and it was the only cancer where a non-G12 allele was the most frequent.
 COAD had a unique enrichment of G13D and A146T alleles while PAAD was unique in its high frequency of G12R mutations.

 The KRAS alleles have different mutagenic origins.

 Most KRAS mutations were caused by single nucleotide variants.
-An exception was the exceedingly rare, though transformative in vitro,1 G12F allele (0.4 %) caused by the dinucleotide substitution c.34_35GG>TT.
+An exception was the exceedingly rare, though transformative in vitro,1 G12F allele (0.4 % of all KRAS mutations) caused by the dinucleotide substitution c.34_35GG>TT.
 Glycine 12 and 13 can be transformed to six different amino acids (A, C, D, R, S, and V) through single nucleotide changes in the first two guanine residues.
 Glutamine 61 can be mutated to six other amino acids (E, H, K, L, P, and R) and a stop codon via a single nucleotide mutation.
 Alanine 146 can become one of six other amino acids (E, G, P, S, T, and V) from mutations to a single nucleotide.